-CTMP 3125.03 The Concept of Memory in Late-Modernity: Commemoration, (Re)presentation, Trauma academic years only and CTMP 3415.03 for the
+CTMP 3125.03 The Concept of Memory in Late-Modernity: Commemoration, (Re)presentation, Trauma

 This course will involve an examination of the relations between memory, theory, and representation in the context of proliferating 'cultures of memory'.
 Differing theoretical approaches to memory from the 19th and 20th centuries will be explored, alongside various genres & practices of memory (political, memorial, artistic, and critical).